 The fifth life base: Valtournenche (146.83 miles) -Wed 7:54pm

 From Valtournenche to Ollomont was a slog.
 I started to hallucinate.
 My favorite hallucination was a panda bear standing on the trail wearing a red stripe tie.
 I was stoked to see the panda bear and wanted to see him again.
-My other hallucinations throughout the Tor included rocks that turned into families huddled together in a fetal position, tree trunks were people, cars, or huts and a little girl standing alone on a hillside cheering for me.
+My other hallucinations throughout the Tor included rocks that turned into families huddled together in fetal positions, tree trunks turned into people, cars, or huts and my other favorite a little girl standing alone on a hillside cheering for me.
 She was a cute little girl and I thought it was so sweet she was cheering for me but then I thought ‘what is she doing out in the middle of nowhere by herself?’
 By the time I reached the hillside, she was gone!

 The sixth life base: Ollomont (176.1 miles) Thursday 5:18pm